tjoosep/blog/content/ds/binary-trees.md

 #### Implementation

-How to implement a tree into BST?
+How to implement a tree as BST?
-* make sure that the elements are comparable so that we can order them insode the tree.
+* make sure that the elements are comparable so that we can order them inside the tree.

-when insterting an element we want to compare its value to the value stored in the current node we're considering to decide on one of the following:
+When insterting an element we want to compare its value to the value stored in the current node we're considering to decide on one of the following:
 * recurse down left subtree ( < case )
 * recurese down right subtree ( > case )
 * handle finding a duplicate value ( = case )